AJ had full confidence and trust in me and in my case that he told me, "I will get your job back!" And he surely did.

-– Harjit, Employment Client
+– Dip, Employment Client

 Being Discriminated against at Work?
 Don’t Wait to Complain